FAQ - Frequently Asked Questions

 » Do you support iTunes?

-At the moment, we have alpha support for streaming to iTunes ® with an Amahi-packaged version of the Firefly media server, which also supports streaming the Roku Soundbridge.
+At the moment, Amahi has support for streaming to iTunes ® with an Amahi-packaged version of the Firefly media server, which also supports streaming the Roku Soundbridge.
 In addition, there is centralized file sharing.
+The application is called AmahiTunes.

 » Do you have a UPnP or DLNA server?
 Xbox, Xbox360 or PS3?